-- 9.1 Consent from parents to photograph or video children at school events for promotional reasons will be sought when the child joins Stoke Park School. - 9.2 Parents can withdraw consent at any time and must notify Stoke Park School if they do not wish their child's photographs or video to be used. - 9.3 Photographs or video of children used publicly will not be displayed with their name or other personal information. - 9.4 Photographs or video of children will be processed in line with the General Data Protection Regulation. - 9.5 Online Learning may include the use of video conference technology and may involve recording of lessons.
+9.1 Consent from parents to photograph or video children at school events for promotional reasons will be sought when the child joins Barr's Hill School.

+9.2 Parents can withdraw consent at any time and must notify Barr's Hill School if they do not wish their child's photographs or video to be used.

+9.3 Photographs or video of children used publicly will not be displayed with their name or other personal information.

+9.4 Photographs or video of children will be processed in line with the General Data Protection Regulation.

+9.5 Online Learning may include the use of video conference technology and may involve recording of lessons.
 Where lessons are recorded students will be informed and recordings will be stored according to Data Protection guidelines and our Privacy Notice.